The Jordan Brothers: "The Lake"

-The group self-produced another single on the Jor-Dan label in 1966, The One That Got Away/Slow Thing, when they got a call from Phillips Records.
-Their recording of "Gimme Some Lovin'" in 1966 was their biggest hit, and charted in Boston, Baltimore and other r&b citadels.
+The group self-produced another single on the Jor-Dan label in 1966, "The One That Got Away"/"Slow Thing", when they got a call from Phillips Records.
+Their recording of "Gimme Some Lovin'" in 1966 was their biggest hit, and charted in Boston, Baltimore and other R&B citadels.
 This was a song written primarily by Steve Winwood.
-Phillips got a copy of Winwood's demonstration copy and actually released the song in the US (by about a month) before Winwood and the Spencer Davis Group recorded it for United Artists themselves.
-Frank Jordan later tried to explain how this happened:
+Phillips got a copy of Winwood's demonstration copy and actually released the song in the U.S. about a month before Winwood and the Spencer Davis Group recorded it for United Artists.Frank Jordan later explained:

-“The people at our company played a "demo" or demonstration of the song Gimme Some Lovin' for us to hear and approve.
+The people at our company played a "demo" or demonstration of the song Gimme Some Lovin' for us to hear and approve.
 We all agreed that we liked the song and agreed to record it.
 Little did we know that it was the actual 8 track tape we listened to containing Steve Winwood's vocal, organ, a lead guitar, bass guitar and drums. … We did not know this at the time or how our record company got hold of the original recording.
 We may never know. … We … recorded it on that same trip and it was released in three major cities in the U.S. So, we did have the first release in the U.S. and the record took off immediately.
 It boasted huge sales in three major cities which would make the Spencer Davis version seem like it was a cover. ...

-The band had nearly made a major hit, but it was not to be.
+The band nearly had a major hit, but it was not to be.
 The Jordan Brothers who were making a good living at the Lakes could not afford to tour (according to the financial arrangement offered by Phillips) and Phillips did little to promote them.

-The Lakeside gig ended in 1970 and the Willow Lake performances began to wane until the end of “The Lake” came finally in 1977.
-“The Lake” years discography:
+The Lakeside gig ended in 1970 and the Willow Lake performances began to wane until the end of "The Lake" came finally in 1977.
+"The Lake" years discography: